Pinkerton (album): Legacy

 Cuomo was embarrassed by Pinkertons reception and the personal nature of its songs.
 According to the Guardian, "For a long time, Cuomo talked about Pinkerton like it was his high school diary, a humiliating reminder of a time when he was unapologetically emotional and corny."
 In August 1997, Cuomo wrote in his diaries: "This has been a tough year.
 It's not just that the world has said Pinkerton isn't worth a shit, but that the Blue album wasn't either.
 It was a fluke ...
 I'm a shitty songwriter."

-After the Pinkerton tour, Sharp left the band and Weezer went on a hiatus.
+After the Pinkerton tour, Sharp left the band, and Weezer went on a hiatus.
 In the following years, Pinkerton amassed a cult following through internet word of mouth.
 A wave of mainstream emo bands including Jimmy Eat World, Saves the Day, Dashboard Confessional and Motion City Soundtrack began citing it as an influence.
 In 2001, Cuomo mentioned to David Geffen, the head of Geffen Records, that Pinkerton had "turned into a real phenomenon".
-Geffen responded that "cult phenomenon" was euphemism for failure.
+Geffen responded that "cult phenomenon" was a euphemism for failure.

 Cuomo told Rolling Stone in 2001: "The most painful thing in my life these days is the cult around Pinkerton.
 It's just a sick album, sick in a diseased sort of way."
 He told Entertainment Weekly:

 It's a hideous record ...
 It was such a hugely painful mistake that happened in front of hundreds of thousands of people and continues to happen on a grander and grander scale and just won't go away.
 It's like getting really drunk at a party and spilling your guts in front of everyone and feeling incredibly great and cathartic about it, and then waking up the next morning and realizing what a complete fool you made of yourself.

 For Weezer's subsequent albums, Cuomo moved to simpler songwriting with less personal lyrics.
 Rolling Stone described Weezer's followup, the Green Album (2001), as the "anti-Pinkerton", with "squeaky-clean" production and album art that recalled Weezer's debut.
-Sharp sued Weezer in 2001 for songwriting royalties including songs from Pinkerton.
+Sharp sued Weezer in 2001 for songwriting royalties, including songs from Pinkerton.